Levezze/e-commerce_rest_api/README.md

 This repository contains a robust, type-safe REST API for a modern e-commerce application.
 It features:

 - Modular architecture with Express, TypeScript, and PostgreSQL (via Supabase).
+- Uses `pnpm` for fast, reliable dependency management (migrated from npm).
 - Secure authentication (JWT, bcrypt), Zod-based validation, and clear OpenAPI documentation.
 - Raw SQL control using [Kysely](https://kysely.dev/) for maximum flexibility and type safety.
 - Automated type generation from your live Supabase schema.
-- Commit/push validation via Husky hooks (enabled soon).
+- Commit/push validation via Husky hooks (`.husky` directory) for pre-commit and pre-push checks.

 The project is designed for maintainability, extensibility, and clarity for new contributors.